Developer: Gaijin Games

 The Bad: A few games are difficult, some control issues, 3D effects are distracting, only good in short bursts

 If you are a fan of classic 8-bit games or quick simple games then you will be right at home here.
 Bit.Trip Saga takes all the games in the series and packs it into one game.
-There are 6 games here, but each are different and require lots of concentration and good hand-eye coordination to have some fun.
+There are 6 games here, but each is different and require lots of concentration and good hand-eye coordination to have some fun.
 Let’s dig into this pile of pixels and see what’s in store.

 Bit.Trip Beat is one of my favorite because it’s a variation on Pong where you repel pixels coming at you to create a catchy beat.
 It gets harder and harder as time goes on and is a blast.
-If you miss too many the game will go in Nether mode which actually turns the game 8-bit and is really neat.
+If you miss too many the game will go in a Nether mode which actually turns the game 8-bit and is really neat.
 The 3D effects here are nice but are distracting and use the circle pad is useless and inaccurate.
 I chose the stylus for precise aiming because you will need it.

 Bit.Trip Core is one of my least favorites because of how hard it can be to watch four sides of the screen at once.
 You stay in the middle and control a beam to destroy pixels coming at you from all sides.
 This can get confusing and it’s really hard to play for long periods of time.
 I didn’t play this one as much and was a bit of a disappointment.

 Bit.Trip Runner is my favorite of them all because it’s the biggest game of the six and most fun.
 You run down a level and avoid obstacles by jumping, kicking, sliding, and timing things just right to a super catchy beat.
-At the end of each level you go into an 8-bit version to collect gold and rack up your score.
+At the end of each level, you go into an 8-bit version to collect gold and rack up your score.
 There are tons of levels here, but it can be very difficult towards the end because it requires perfect timing.

 Bit.Trip Fate isn’t one of the best because you are on a set path and have to avoid enemy fire while firing back.
 Dodging fire on a set path seems like it works against you and isn’t really all that fun even if you do concentrate.
 The game has a slow pace and also requires right-handed stylus use.